https://x.com/hinchleywschool/status/2001980510952907078

 Q. What can't I take into the exam room?

-A. Candidates are not permitted any potential technological/web enabled sources of information such as a mobile phone, iPod, MP3/4 player or similar devices, Airpods or earphones/earbuds or smart watches.
+A. Students are not permitted any potential technological/web enabled sources of information such as a mobile phone, iPod, MP3/4 player or similar devices, Airpods or earphones/earbuds, smart glasses or smart watches.
 Analogue watches are also forbidden.
 These devices, along with headphones, must be left at home or in lockers.
-If any of these devices are found on a candidate during the exam (even if switched off) it will be taken from them and a report will be made to the Awarding Body.
-It is likely to lead to disquaification.
+If any of these devices are found on a candidate during the exam (even if switched off) it will be taken from them and a report will be made to the Awarding Body which is likely to lead to disquaification.

 If a student requires a mobile phone or other electronic device in the exam room with them due to medical reasons, this must be agreed with the Examinations Manager in advance.